Learning from divorces of others | David Frenkel

 There is so much to learn from the divorces of others that can actually help your marriage rather than hinder it.
 With COVID-19 not going away anytime soon, that knowledge may now be more important than ever.

-David Frenkel is a lawyer working at the Halpern Law Group practising exclusively in the area of family law.
-He can be reached at firstname.lastname@example.org or at www.frenkelfamilylaw.com.
+David Frenkel is a lawyer at Frenkel Tobin LLP who has practiced exclusively in family law for the last 10 years.
+He can be reached at email@example.com.